10 Best Bike Dash Cams for 2026: Top Picks

 • Additional Feature: Waterproof to 131ft (40m) with included case

 The package includes two 1050mAh batteries, each good for around 90 minutes of recording, and a USB dual charger so both refill at once between rides.
 WiFi connects to the AKASO DV app for wireless playback and editing within a 10-meter range.
 The waterproof case protects to 131ft (40m), so this camera works well beyond just cycling.
-Unlike purpose-built bike dash cams, the Brave 4 doubles as an underwater camera to 131ft (40m), giving you one device for cycling, surfing, or snorkeling.
-Highly rated by verified buyers as strong value for the price.
+Unlike purpose-built bike dash cams, the Brave 4 doubles as an underwater camera, giving you one device for cycling, surfing, or snorkeling.
+Verified buyers consistently rate it as strong value for the price.

 Pick this if: you want a budget 4K action cam that doubles as a bike dash cam and also covers water sports or underwater use.